Rabbi Ilan Pardo has been serving as the Spiritual Leader of Temple Beth-El of Patchogue since September 2022.

 Originally from Israel, Rabbi Pardo has lived in Africa, Asia, and Europe.
-He has traveled extensively and speaks several languages fluently.
-Rabbi Pardo has four children, Andrew, Alberto, Nadia, who are adults, and Rebecca who had her Bat Mitzvah recently.
-He moved to Long Island with his wife, Neia, and youngest daughter, Rebecca.
+He is widely traveled and speaks several languages fluently.
+He has four children: Andrew, Alberto, and Nadia, who are adults, and Rebecca, who is a High School student.
+Rabbi Pardo lives in the village of Patchogue with his wife, Neia; their youngest daughter, Rebecca; and his mother, Nadia.
+The family is deeply engaged in the local community.

-Both in the synagogue, and in the larger community, Rabbi Pardo is committed to outreach and inclusion.
-His religious services are full of enthusiasm and are designed to engage the members of a Jewish community comprised of many backgrounds and traditions.
-As well, Rabbi Pardo is passionate about Judaism and Jewish education for children and adults alike.
-He believes that building a strong Hebrew language curriculum is an important element of learning about our religion and heritage.
+Rabbi Pardo is committed to outreach and inclusion, both within the synagogue and throughout the broader community.
+His religious services are enthusiastic and welcoming, designed to engage a diverse Jewish community with a variety of backgrounds and traditions.
+He is passionate about Judaism and Jewish education for all ages, and believes that a strong Hebrew language curriculum is essential to understanding Jewish religion and heritage.

-Rabbi Pardo is an avid supporter of Israel – the biblically mandated homeland of the Jewish people – and its eternal capital, Jerusalem.
-His advocacy for Israel and support for American solidarity with Israel is consistent through good times and bad.
-Having served three years in the Israeli Defense Forces as a Military Police Officer, Rabbi Pardo has first-hand experience of meaning, emotions and implications for a Jewish person residing in the modern State of Israel, the Holy Land of our ancestors.
+Rabbi Pardo is also a dedicated supporter of Israel - the biblically mandated homeland of the Jewish people - and its eternal capital, Jerusalem.
+His advocacy for Israel and for strong American-Israeli relations remains unwavering, through both good and difficult times.
+He served for three years in the Israeli Defense Forces as a Military Police Officer, giving him firsthand insight into the experiences and emotions of Jewish life in modern Israel, the Holy Land of our ancestors.

-Rabbi Pardo is available to meet with congregants and visitors alike for religious guidance and spiritual counseling.
+Rabbi Pardo is available to meet with both congregants and visitors for spiritual counseling and religious guidance.
+His warm and compassionate nature reflects the welcoming spirit of Temple Beth-El of Patchogue.

 כי מציון תצא תורה ודבר יי מירושלים